 This year’s budgeting approach emphasizes cutting major expenses, enhanced integrated planning, and optimized efficiency as part of the university’s three-year-plan to balance the institution’s finances by the 2026/27 fiscal year.

-But salaries are not going down for everyone.
 The budget proposes raises for the president and provost, with the former receiving $515,000 after a four per cent increase and the latter receiving $400,000 after a ten percent increase in annual pay.

-UW plans to utilize $146 million in centrally managed risk and transition funds to cover structural deficits from 2024/25 – 2026/27.
+UW plans to utilize $146 million in centrally-managed risk and transition funds to cover structural deficits from 2024/25 – 2026/27.

 Despite the looming deficit, UW is proposing using its operating reserves to fund new building projects such as the $110 million Math 4 building.
 These investments in new building projects come at a time when UW faces over $800 million in deferred maintenance fees due to aging buildings and increasing cost of repairs.